singlestore-labs/elegance-sdk/packages/singlestore-elegance-sdk/README.md

 #### eleganceClient.requests

 Clean functions to make requests to the server.
 They can be used anywhere within a project and are handled like typical async functions.
 The parameters for each request correspond to the controller parameters by name.
-To familiarize with the parameters, refer to the `eleganceServerClient.controllers.<requestName>.execute` section.
+To familiarize with the parameters, refer to the `eleganceServerClient.controllers.<requestName>` section.

 #### eleganceClient.hooks